-Encouraging Your Strategic Suppliers to Participate in Services Procurement
+Encouraging Strategic Suppliers to Join Services Procurement

 Not all suppliers, especially large, well-known suppliers, are enthusiastic about participating in a VMS program for services procurement and SOW-based initiatives.
 Despite their reluctance, there are good reasons for you to encourage – or even mandate – their participation.
 When these suppliers do not utilize the tool, your program suffers from a major lack of visibility and compliance, taking away your ability to gain valuable insights from reporting and analytics tools, and putting your organization at risk.